NETSERV-UAH/IoTorii/Contiki-ng_4_2/README.md

 ---
 ## Contiki-ng installation

-There are different ways to install Contiki-ng, in this guide, we will explain how to install **Contiki-ng on Ubuntu 16.04** and launch the IoT simulator(GUI), called **Cooja**.
+There are different ways to install Contiki-ng, in this guide, we will explain how to install Contiki-ng on Linux.

 ---
 Requirements: